aws-samples/eks-workshop-v2/website/docs/security/secrets-management/secrets-manager/ascp.md

 manifests/modules/security/secrets-manager/secret-provider-class.yaml
 ```

-In the above resource, we have two main configurations that we should be focusing.
+In the above resource, you have two main configurations that you should be focusing.

 The *objects* parameter, which is pointing to a secret named as `eks-workshop/catalog-secret` that we will store in AWS Secrets Manager in the next step.
 Note that we are using [jmesPath](https://jmespath.org/), to extract a specific key-value from the secret that is JSON-formatted.